sehrope/node-pg-spice/README.md

         SELECT * FROM my_table WHERE foo = $foo

 By default pg-spice will throw an error if you mix multiple types of parameters in single SQL statement.
+For example by default you can't (and shouldn't!) do: `SELECT :foo, :{bar}`

-It will also throw an error if you mix named and numbered parameters in the same SQL statement.
+It will also throw an error if you mix named and numbered parameters in the same SQL statement as it would not make any sense.
+For example can't (and shouldn't!) do: `SELECT :foo, $2`

 ### Caching

 By default the translated SQL is cached so repeated calls with the same named parameter SQL will not require reparsing the SQL.
-This can be overridden.
+This can be overridden via the `enableParseCache` option.

 ## Debug SQL Logging